 Ford’s valuation multiples

-Forward PE ratio
+Forward PE multiples

-What could be factored in?
+What could already be factored in?

 For a mature company like Ford, which has a proven earnings track record, factors that may affect its risk profile are likely to be the key drivers for its valuation multiples.